kimfom01/quicknotes/README.md

 #### Step 4: Create .env

-The project depends on some config that it expects to be provided from a .env file at the `back` directory.
+The project depends on some config that it expects to be provided from a .env file at the `src` directory.
 Here is the structure of the file

 ```env